 Advantages to Using EDI in Wholesale

-Utilizing modern EDI software allows wholesalers to optimize their digital value chain by turning innovative integration into a true competitive advantage.
+Utilizing modern EDI systems allows wholesalers to optimize their digital value chain by turning innovative integration into a true competitive advantage.
 By instrumenting leaner and more-efficient inventory purchasing, storage, and distribution built on integration control and actionable insight to manage and deliver value to customers across the supply chain.

 Being able to design and build EDI and API-based integrations to all the members of a digital ecosystem on a single platform allows wholesalers to refine their supply chain and enable distribution channels and improve customer expectations through choice, control, and credibility.

 Frequently Used EDI Transactions for Wholesale

 There are many recurring EDI transactions that are used by different industries; however, there are some transactions that wholesalers use on a regular basis.
 Those transactions include:

 - Sent by a wholesaler to the customer in order to bill for goods ordered and services provided